aolvera30/Iron_Fuel/README.md

 # Iron_Fuel

-**Iron_Fuel** is a Flask-based web application designed to help users calculate their macros and access recommended food lists.
+**Iron_Fuel** is a Python Flask-based web application designed to help users calculate their macros and access recommended food lists.
 The application features clean HTML rendering with a separate structure for CSS styling and templates.

 ## Features